Monday, October 31, 2022

 Longing For School

-Yesterday, August 25, 2022, was the thirteenth anniversary of when Edward Moore Kennedy, Senator of Massachusetts for forty-seven years, brother of the late President John F. Kennedy (1917-1964), New York Senator Robert F. Kennedy (1925-1968), and Ambassador Jean Kennedy Smith (1928-2020), died at the age of seventy-seven in the year of 2009.
-I wanted to go pay my respects when he lay in state at the John F. Kennedy Presidential Library and Museum, but I was unable to go.
-At that time, I was going through a very dark period in my life since I had recently dropped out of school when I was in my early twenties.
-I had wanted to meet Senator Kennedy when he was alive.
-After all, he had witnessed memorable events in history, was acquainted with ten presidents since he entered the senate and was the youngest sibling of his family’s generation.
+Yesterday, August 25, marked thirteen years since the passing of Edward Moore Kennedy, Senator of Massachusetts for forty seven years and brother of President John F. Kennedy, Senator Robert F. Kennedy, and Ambassador Jean Kennedy Smith.
+He died at the age of seventy seven in 2009.
+I wanted to pay my respects when he lay in state at the John F. Kennedy Presidential Library and Museum, but at that time I was unable to go.
+I was in a very dark period of my life.
+I had just dropped out of school in my early twenties, and I felt completely unmoored.
+I had always hoped to meet Senator Kennedy.
+He had witnessed so much history, he had known ten presidents since entering the Senate, and he was the youngest of the siblings of his generation.

-This was a difficult blog entry to write because it took me several times to complete.
-I believe it is because I had to face myself and my failures honestly for the first time in a public blog entry.
-I also had some fears that my future employers would see this blog entry and refuse to consider me for a position either in government, classroom, or in a museum and/or university.
-However, I needed this outlet to try to gain control of my emotions and to try to improve my mental health.
-In re-reading this, I feel that I have failed to fully articulate my sadness over this issue.
-I may return to edit this blog entry from time to time to order to better articulate my thoughts.
+This was a difficult entry to write.
+I had to confront myself honestly for the first time in a public way.
+I also feared that future employers might see this and judge me unfit for work in government, education, museums, or universities.
+But I needed this outlet.
+Writing helps me steady my emotions and try to heal my mind.
+Even now I feel I have not fully captured the depth of my sadness.
+I may return to edit this entry in the future.

-He said, "Individual faults and frailties are no excuse to give in and no exemption from the common obligation to give of ourselves.
-I feel a special obligation to those who share my hopes for this state and nation who in the past have given me their help, and often even their hearts.
-My views on some issues that made some people angry over the years and frankly, I accept that as the price of fighting hard for my beliefs and I am painfully aware that the criticism directed at me in recent months involves far more than honest disagreements with my positions, or the usual criticisms from the far right, it also involves the disappointment of friends and many others who rely on me to fight the good fight.
-To them I say: I recognize my own shortcomings -- the faults in the conduct of my private life.
-I realize that I alone am responsible for them, and I am the one who must confront them.
-Today more than ever before, I believe that each of us as individuals must not only struggle to make a better world, but to make ourselves better, too and in this life, those endeavors are never finished."
+He said, “Individual faults and frailties are no excuse to give in and no exemption from the common obligation to give of ourselves.
+I feel a special obligation to those who share my hopes for this state and nation who in the past have given me their help and often their hearts.
+My views on some issues have made some people angry over the years and I accept that as the price of fighting hard for my beliefs.
+I am painfully aware that the criticism directed at me in recent months involves more than honest disagreements or the usual objections from the far right.
+It also includes the disappointment of friends and many others who rely on me to fight the good fight.
+To them I say that I recognize my shortcomings.
+I realize that I alone am responsible for them and that I must confront them.
+Today more than ever before, I believe that each of us must struggle not only to make a better world but to make ourselves better too.
+And in this life, those endeavors are never finished.”

 Friday, August 12, 2022